Company Formation in Saudi Arabia 2026: Guide for Foreign Investors

 Here are the main business structures in Saudi Arabia:

-• Subsidiary of a Foreign Company
+• Subsidiary of a foreign Company

 • Limited Liability Company (LLC)